-As disclosed in note 20, upon transition to the IFRS, the Group has reassessed its control over its investees based on which the investment in Herfy Foods Services ("Herfy") was concluded to be an 'Investment in Subsidiary' as defined under IFRS 10 and accordingly, assets and liabilities of Herfy have been consolidated in the condensed consolidated interim financial statements.
-As a result, the non-controlling interest has increased by SR 422.14 million as at June 30, 2017 (December 31, 2016 SR 409.38 million, January 1, 2016: SR 370.02 million).
+As disclosed in note 21, upon transition to IFRS, the Group reassessed its control over its investees based on which the investment in Herfy Foods Services ("Herfy") was concluded to be an 'Investment in Subsidiary' as defined under IFRS 10 and accordingly, assets and liabilities of Herfy have been consolidated in the condensed consolidated interim financial statements.
+As a result, the balance as at December 31, 2017 includes the non-controlling interest in Herfy amounting to SR 442.09 million (December 31, 2016: SR 409.38 million, January 1, 2016: SR 370.02 million).